unascribed/unsup/README.md

 It does consistency validation on all downloads and on files before overwriting them, warning the user if they've changed something that has been updated.
-It has experimental support for Ed25519 signing of manifests for further security.
+It additionally supports signing manifests using OpenBSD Signify for additional security.

 ## For Minecraft
 unsup's unique simplified design means it is compatible with **all launchers**,